FederatedAI/FATE-Test/doc/fate_test.md

    fate_test benchmark-quality -i <path contains *performance.yaml>
    ```

-7useful logs or exception will be saved to logs dir with namespace
+7.  useful logs or exception will be saved to logs dir with namespace
 shown in last step

 ## command types